Lean East shares five similarities between Lean and Agile

 Agile was developed to enable organizations to cope with continuous change in an increasingly complex world.
 Successful organizations are nimble, adapt quickly to changing customer needs, competition and markets, and have matrixed organizational structures.

 A matrixed organization requires a new way of thinking about authority and the lines of accountability and approval.
 It demands that skilled teams have the ability to make decisions when appropriate.

-Another common feature of agile processes is a daily scrum (15-minute meeting) for the development team (not management) to review the current sprint.
-In this structure, the team together discusses the work in hand and prioritizes what needs to be done, with a keen eye on why each item of work has value and priority.
+Another common feature of agile processes is a daily scrum (15-minute huddle) for the development team (not management) to review the current sprint.
+In this structure, the team together discusses the work at hand and prioritizes what needs to be done, with a keen eye on why each item of work has value and priority.
 Here are the keys to a typical scrum:

 - Keep the stand-up meeting no longer than 15-minutes in length.
 Literally standing up helps!

-- Every team members answers these three questions:
+- Every team member answers these three questions: